-Volunteering Types of volunteering Become a Peer Support Line Volunteer Become a Peer Support Line Volunteer and use your experience to help others affected by bipolar disorder.
-We have opportunities for Peer Support Line volunteers in our central London office.
+You can help Volunteer Become a Peer Support Line Volunteer Become a Peer Support Line Volunteer and use your experience to help others affected by bipolar disorder.
+We have opportunities for Peer Support Line volunteer.
 Use your skills and experience to support individuals with a diagnosis of bipolar or family members, friends and carers through reassurance, guidance and support.
-What does the role involve?
-Supporting an individual through one-to-one telephone calls and emails Participating in regular one-to-one peer supervision with your Team Members.
-Participating in all training required and organised by the Support Line team Ensuring all records are produced on time and in good descriptive quality Liaising with your Team Member to ensure any cancellations or changes are communicated as soon as possible Benefits of volunteering as a Peer Support Line volunteer Using your skills & experience to help others affected by bipolar Being part of a team Developing your confidence Personal development Developing transferable skills for employment, training or other volunteering opportunities.
+Peer support is where someone with lived experience of bipolar offers support and information to someone else What does the role involve?
+Supporting an individual through one-to-one telephone calls and emails Participating in regular one-to-one peer supervision with your team members.
+Participating in all training required and organised by the Support Line team Ensuring all records are produced on time and in good descriptive quality Liaising with your team members to ensure any cancellations or changes are communicated as soon as possible Benefits of volunteering as a Peer Support Line volunteer Using your skills and experience to help others affected by bipolar Being part of a team Developing your confidence Personal development Developing transferable skills for employment, training or other volunteering opportunities.
 We are looking for volunteers who have: Personal experience of bipolar (i.e. must have a diagnosis of bipolar or be a family member or carer of an individual with bipolar).
 Empathy and understanding of the needs of individuals with mental health issues.
 Good interpersonal and communication skills and are confident speaking on the telephone Reliable person and friendly Basic computer literacy, including usage of Microsoft Outlook Organised Able to reflect the values and credibility of Bipolar UK at every occasion.
 Next steps: Find out more and download the full role description Download and complete the Application Form Email your application form to [email protected] Please note: if completing our application form on an Apple Mac, please do not use the in-built Apple Preview program as a known bug prevents it from completing PDFs correctly.
 Please download the official Adobe Reader instead.